HTO3/Hto3.CollectionHelpers/README.md

 ### ReplaceAllBy

 Replaces all items in an ObservableCollection with other items.
-It's the same as calling the `Clear()` method and then adding the new items, but reducing the procedure to only one step and improving the performance.
+It's the same as calling the <i>Clear()</i> method and then adding the new items (optmized performance).

 ```csharp
 //To-do put an example